Give the Easter Bunny a run for his money by creating your own DIY sparkly numbers with this easy tutorial by Emma

 Easter is almost upon us!
-If you’ve booked an Easter brunch or are bringing the kids to one of the awesome egg hunts or Easter parties in Singapore, hurrah!
-But what If you’ve left the Easter decorations to the last minute?
-Don’t worry, we’re with you.
-You can still make good with this super easy craft project you can do with even the littlest of kids.
+If you’ve booked an Easter brunch, stocked up on Easter eggs and treats, plus made your Easter hats and bonnets for the whole fam, there’s only one thing left to do: the Easter decorations!
+Not feeling overly creative right now?
+Never fear: you can still make good with this super-easy craft project you can do with even the littlest of kids.
 I consider myself a seasoned crafter but today was the first time I have ever dyed eggs.
 We’re not religious people – Easter basically means ‘The Chocolate Festival’ in our household – so I’ve never given much thought to non-chocolate eggs.

 Then I typed ‘Easter eggs’ into Pinterest.
 Whoa.
 A whole new world of craft opened up in front of me.
 Cut to two hours later, it’s 1am, I’m still looking at egg-dying tutorials and I realise I’ve fallen into a deep, deep Pinterest hole.
 But wow, I loved it.

 So I dyed some eggs.
 I started with the most basic version because I had three little three-year-old helpers and I added glitter (because, well, glitter!).
 Have a look at those eggs above: they look pretty chic right?
 They were made by my three-year-old!
 No, seriously, they were.
 See how we did it below.